Did you know that companies who said cold calling is dead experienced 42% less growth1 than those who said it was alive and well?

 Incentivize hard work - Reward your team for their hard work.
 In addition to monetary bonuses, consider offering paid time off, office parties, or gifts.
 These small gestures can show your team that you truly value them and recognize their efforts.

-Give them the necessary tools to do their jobs – If your sales team feels unsupported by upper management, they’ll eventually become apathetic.
-Provide all the tools they need to accomplish their tasks.
+Give them the necessary tools to do their jobs - If your sales team feels unsupported by upper management, they’ll eventually become apathetic.
+Provide all the tools or outbound call center they need to accomplish their tasks.
 To be successful in outbound sales, every salesperson needs a solid CRM tool where they can read and make notes about prospects.
 They also need a way to automate tedious, time-consuming tasks, like manual dialing.
-Use PhoneBurner as your all-in-one outbound sales tool, wink wink, nudge nudge 😉
+Use PhoneBurner as your all-in-one outbound sales tool, wink wink, nudge nudge ;)

 “What gets measured gets managed.” - If you’re going to reward your team, you’ll need to keep track of the metrics that define success.
 Whether that's the number of calls made, voicemails left, appointments set, deals closed, or digging deeper into listening to call recordings - tracking the data is critical for training, accountability, and rewards.